Key Benefits for EAL Departments

 Rollama's EAL Provision

 English has a reputation for being particularly tricky to learn.
-Its style norms, borrow words and idiosyncrasies have grown and compounded over generations of global proliferation.
+Its style norms, loanwords and idiosyncrasies have grown and compounded over generations of global proliferation.

 Learning English can be easier or harder depending on the similarity of the learner's native language (aka L1).
 Swedish is one of the closest cousins of English.
 A Swedish native speaker is likely to find the process considerably easier than a Chinese native speaker.